manaproject/manaproject/index.md

 	- Functional
 	- Generic
 	- Concurrent
-- No exception (yes it is a feature)
+- No exceptions (yes it is a feature)
 - Static and strong typing
 - Immutability by default
 - Safe, no null references (not even a `null` keyword)
-- Native interface MNI (Mana native interface)
+- Native interface MNI (Mana Native Interface)

 ## Sponsor the project
-If you believe that this project holds potential (which I obviously do) feel free contact me at [manaproject@praisethemoon.org](manaproject@praisethemoon.org).
+If you believe that this project holds potential (which I obviously believe it does) feel free contact me at [manaproject@praisethemoon.org](manaproject@praisethemoon.org).

 ## Design Blog Posts
 These are some articles about mana design posted in my blog at [https://blogs.praisethemoon.org](https://blogs.praisethemoon.org).